 - Whether it’s an Original, +Plus or Ultra cylinder, make sure your back is protected whilst carrying the cylinders by carrying it close to your body and not leaning over to pick it up.
-To avoid injury do not lift more than one canister at a time.
+To avoid injury do not lift more than one cylinder at a time.

-- If you are using a forklift or trolley to transport one or several canisters, it is crucial that they are properly secured upright to avoid the possibility of the cylinder/s falling and causing injury.
+- If you are using a forklift or trolley to transport one or several cylinders, it is crucial that they are properly secured upright to avoid the possibility of the cylinder/s falling and causing injury.

 It is very important that cylinders are carried correctly and not rolled, dragged or dropped.
 For more information please download our Handling Guidelines.